Osram to cut 4,700 jobs after spin-off from Siemens

 The move will bring its total headcount reduction since the end of its fiscal year 2011, when it had a workforce of 41,000, to as much as 8,000.

-Osram said costs for the new restructuring program will be in the mid-hundreds of millions of euros.
+Osram said costs for the new restructuring programme will be in the mid-hundreds of millions of euros.
 Last week, sources told Reuters it would cost 500 million euros.

 Sources have also told Reuters that Osram will publish the prospectus for its listing on December 7, ahead of a vote at Siemens annual general meeting on January 23.